Let’s take 5-minutes and form groups with other students in the class!

 A: Those are Old School, from a time when computers were not powerful enough to do cross-validation.
 Modern data science uses resampling!

-Use cross-validation to choose between Linear Regression and KNN with k = 7 based on "neg_mean_squared_error"
+Use cross-validation to choose between Linear Regression and KNN with k = 7 based on "neg_mean_squared_error", for:

 We also mentioned using absolute distance (Manhattan) instead of euclidean distance.